-- a.
-A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.
+a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 10.

+- b Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - c In accordance with standing order 10(a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(f).